 Oh, so you really are planning your own trip?!
 That’s awesome!

 Travel insurance is always a good idea to cover your valuable items and your health in case of disaster.
 Usually, insurance companies require proof of your outbound ticket (flight) when you make a claim so that can be difficult in the case of Overlanding.
 Check with your insurer before you sign a policy.
-If you’ve already left on your travels and want to pick up a policy your options are significantly less.
+If you’ve already left on your travels and want to pick up a policy your options are significantly fewer.
 You have to shop around, but I know that World Nomads can cover you if you are already traveling.
 They also allow you to renew or extend your policy whilst you are traveling which is very useful and not all travel insurance companies offer this.
 We recommend World Nomads as they’ve saved our butts a few times.
 Hey, stuff happens.

 We’ve heard of policies from your home country that will cover trips like this, but that can be really difficult to find a company to cover all of your locations…and what if you change your route?
 Getting a policy at home is a pricey option but it might give of peace of mind if that is important to you.
 It may be your only option for getting a full coverage policy.

 We opted for getting insurance in the countries where it was compulsory and not when it wasn’t.
-Any country where is required usually has an insurance office at the border which just adds one step to your crossing procedure.
+Any country where that is required usually has an insurance office at the border which just adds one step to your crossing procedure.
 Typically we paid between $8-$50 USD for 1-month insurance.
 When there isn’t an office available there will be one in the first town that you come to when you cross over.
 It is acceptable to pick up insurance at the first town, don’t let any sneaky policemen bribe you for not having insurance!
 Stick to your guns!

 The only countries that we passed through on the Pan-American Highway where insurance was required but not checked at the border were the USA and Canada.